noha-elgammal/LogiFi-MVP/README.md

    pip install -r requirements.txt
    ```

-   The requirements file lists Streamlit, Pandas, NetworkX, Plotly, FPDF, Matplotlib, scikit‑learn and other libraries used in this project.
+   The requirements file includes Streamlit, Pandas, NetworkX, Plotly, FPDF, Matplotlib, scikit‑learn, joblib and other libraries used in this project.

-4. **Run the application:**
+4. **Launch the application:**

    ```bash
    streamlit run new_site.py